Careers Education, Information, Advice and Guidance

 Copthall School aims to offer all students Careers Education, Information, Advice and Guidance (CEIAG) so they are positive, ambitious, skilled and well-informed for future jobs.
 We are committed to help every student develop high aspirations, consider a broad and ambitious range of careers and prepare for transition into the next stage of careers, whether that be in education, training or employment.

-Copthall School Careers policy can be found here: Policy Statement for Provider Access
+Copthall School Careers Policy can be found here: Policy Statement for Provider Access

 Our CEIAG programme promotes the skills, knowledge and understanding that are necessary for our students to make informed decisions about the choices that they face at each stage of their career development.